-Available online and in selected bookstores across the US, UK and Europe on Oct.
-6 2020.
+Available online and in selected bookstores across the US, UK, and Europe now.

 Price: $49,95 | £39 | €45

-Stay tuned for more information on the conferences, debates and education workshops that we will organize to help maintaining peace in the 21st century (COVID-19 allowing).
+Stay tuned for more information on the conferences, debates, and educational workshops that we will organize to foster discussion about creating and maintaining peace in the 21st century.

 Funded by the Gross Family Foundation